-But making sure that they’re compensated fairly and according to their contracts brings in a few moving parts that can be difficult to manage.
-In hourly positions, or positions that pay extra for overtime hours, one of these parts that can be difficult to manage is ensuring that employees are compensated down to the hour and minute of their work.
+But making sure they’re compensated fairly and according to their contracts brings in a few moving parts that can be difficult to manage.
+In hourly positions or positions that pay extra for overtime hours, one of these parts that can be difficult to manage is ensuring that employees are compensated down to the hour and minute of their work.

 How to calculate hours and minutes worked

 Hours and minutes worked can be calculated through manual tracking, mechanical time clocks, or time tracking automation tools.
 If calculating manually, convert the minutes to a decimal by dividing the total amount of minutes worked by 60.

 There are three methods through which you can calculate hours and minutes worked by your employees.
 Manual tracking, mechanical time clocks, automation tools, and time tracking software all have benefits and drawbacks depending on the size of your business and the type of tasks your employees perform.
 Let’s dive into these methods further.

 No matter your industry, these strategies will show you how to get an accurate read on the time your employees should be compensated.
 We’ll take you through a few helpful strategies you can use to calculate hours and minutes worked.